 Joe: Wow.
 Very good Al. Thank you.

 Joe: Oh boy, more???
 I thought we were moving on.

 Al: I didn’t get any commentary.
 So they’re great accounts if you have had a disability before age 26, I mean, they’re fantastic.
 That’s all.

 Does It Matter Where I File for Social Security When Moving to a No Income Tax State?
 (Ryan)

-“Greetings, I turn 68 at the end of 2021 and have amassed all my social security benefits living in California.
-I plan to wait until age 70 to collect and am considering moving to Washington State in part to escape State Income Taxes.
+Joe: Let’s see, I’m going to bust through this.
+“Greetings, I turn 68 at the end of 2021 and have amassed all my Social Security benefits living in California.
+I plan to wait until age 70 to collect and am considering moving to Washington state.
+Part to escape state income taxes.
 I’m seeking advice on how best to make this transition.
-Does it matter if I file in California, then move to Washington, or is it best to move to Washington, then file?
-Please advise.
-Thank you. ”
+Does it matter if I file in California, then move to Washington?
+Or is the best to move to Washington then file?
+Thank you.
+Please advise”.